Find technical information about the VAT reverse charge if you buy or sell building and construction services.

 - is not normally resident in the UK

 - does not have a UK establishment

 - is not incorporated in the UK, if it’s a company

-When a non-established taxable person makes any taxable supplies in the UK they must:
+When a non-established taxable person makes any taxable supplies in the UK (excluding when making supplies of construction services) they must:

 - register for VAT in the UK

 - account for UK VAT to HMRC

 If their only UK supplies are supplies of construction services to UK VAT registered customers they are not entitled to register for UK VAT.
 This is because the customer can account for the VAT.
 This is done by means of a separate reverse charge procedure referred to as the reverse charge for supplies received from outside the UK Read the section ‘Reverse charge’ in Place of supply of services (VAT Notice 741A).